-()) Another idea is to use a strip of paper with a line marked horizontally across it instead of a rope or string.
+() Another way to do this is to use a strip of paper with a line marked horizontally across it instead of a rope or string.
 Use a marker of a different color to mark the indicated spots.
 Day 1 Animal Pal poster (Teacher Resource Kit)